Aerial spraying for native defoliators in B.C.’s forests

 Are there any health concerns?

-If you wish to avoid contact with the spray, it is recommended that you close windows the evening before aerial spraying takes place and stay indoors while your property and nearby areas are being sprayed.
-You should wait until the spray has dissipated (dispersed) from the air (usually within an hour, sooner in windy conditions) before going outdoors.
-If you have health conditions and are concerned, you should speak to your health care provider.
+If you wish to avoid contact with the spray, close your windows the evening before aerial spraying starts and stay indoors while your property and nearby areas are being sprayed.
+You should wait until the spray has cleared from the air before going outdoors.
+It usually clears after about one hour.